sevya/errorx/benchmarking.md

 | 90.1           | 47.2     | 9.5           | 6.5      |

 ## Error rate estimation
-In sample SRR3620122 from Ellebedy 2016 dataset, the error rate as predicted by ErrorX is 5.6 bases per kb
+In sample SRR3620122 from Ellebedy 2016 dataset, the error rate as predicted by ErrorX is 5.6 errors per kb.
+The error rate implied by the sequencing quality is 8.7 errors per kb.